-We’ve just arrived in Chisinau after a fuming bus journey from Odessa in Ukraine.
+After a strange bus journey from Odessa in Ukraine, we’ve just arrived in Chisinau, the capital of Moldova.
 We took extra care to avoid the territory of Transnistria, which covers most of the Ukrainian border.
 It seems to be locked in some sort of post-Soviet conflict with Moldova and we were advised not to receive any passport stamps there.

-Most people probably can’t place the capital Chisinau or even Moldova on a map, but people have been living in the region for a very long time and the territory has seen a fair share of invaders.
+People have been living in the region for a very long time and the territory has seen a number of invaders.
 After the ever-present Romans came the Byzantine empire, and later on the Russians arrived.
+It seems the lingering ghost of the USSR never really left.

 Our apartment in Chisinau, Moldova Our cozy apartment in Chisinau.